Data Exports: Account Opening

 APPROVED

-This is a metric to measure the % of applications that ended up with an account created among all applications that were initiated.
+This metric measures the percentage of applications that ended up with an account created, out of all applications that were initiated.

-We want to measure conversion by employee.
-The first thing is to get a list of all employee names and then count the total number of applications handled by each of them.
-To do that, apply the formula (in a sheet): =COUNTIFS(column: employee_name, field: the employee you want)
+Example: to measure conversion by employee, first get a list of all employee names and count the total number of applications handled by each, using a formula like =COUNTIFS(employee_name, "the employee you want"):

 Arthur Araujo23